hernantz/blog/content/one-configpy-to-config-all.md

 Configuration for a project might come from different sources, like `.ini` files, envirionment variables, etc.

-For example, there is a common pattern to read configurations in [environment variables][0] that look similar to the code below:
+For example, there is a common pattern to read configurations in environment variables[^0] that look similar to the code below:

 ```python
 if os.environ.get("DEBUG", False):